Symptoms,Causes & Preventive Care for Upper Respiratory Tract (URT) Infections

 Yes, it is.
 Touching the nose or mouth and inadvertently inhaling cough and sneeze droplets of an infected person can easily bring about the onslaught of URT infection.
 When flu goes on a rampage so will URT!

-Causes of Upper Respiratory Infection:
+What Causes Upper Respiratory Infection:

 People catch common cold when they come in contact with airborne viruses like rhinovirus, adenovirus, coxsackie virus etc. These contagious viruses invade the mucous membranes of the upper airway tract.
 Shaking hands, sharing food, and coming in contact with an infected person enhance possibilities of succumbing to these transmittable viruses.
 Some infectious viruses can be found on the sinks, faucets, door knobs, computer keyboard, etc and they live up to two hours, paving another way for its proliferation.